exonum/exonum-doc/src/advanced/merkelized-list.md

 sent over a network as much as possible.
 So, instead of sending an entire file over the network, we just send a hash of the file to see if it matches.

-Currently, their main uses of Merkle indexes are in peer-to-peer networks such as [Tor][tor] and [Bitcoin][bitcoin].
-The usage of Merkle index for blockchains (including Bitcoin and Exonum) is twofold
+Currently, the main uses of Merkle trees are in peer-to-peer networks such as [Tor][tor] and [Bitcoin][bitcoin].
+The usage of Merkle tree for blockchains (including Bitcoin and Exonum) is twofold

 1. minimization of the data transfer during the blockchain state agreement